CodeMedic42/reform/projects/girder/README.md

       __Note:__ There are a series of methods which can be overridden which are called as part of the client startup and stopping workflows.
 We will go over these methods shortly.
 If extending directly from the Aspect you do not need to call the super instance of these methods.
 However if extending from a predefined Aspect from another library or a custom one then the super instance should be called.
 Further examples will illustrate this even though they are extending from the base Aspect.
 Failure to do so might prevent the system from fully starting up.

-      ### - __`hooks`__
+      ### - __`settings`__

-      The method, hooks, is synchronous, can be overridden, and is called as the client is starting up.
+      The method, settings, is synchronous, can be overridden, and is called as the client is starting up.
 The purpose of this method is to provide setup configuration to other Aspects as they are starting up.
 It takes no parameters and expects an object to be returned.
 We will get to how the Aspect accesses this information in a moment.

       For an example let's assume we have an Aspect like so...